Surviving Bankruptcy in Australia

 It is best not to apply for any new credit unless you are confident you can pay it off on time.
-You won’t get into financial trouble again by keeping clear of new credit arrangements, no matter how tempting it appears.
+You won’t get into financial trouble again by keeping clear of new credit arrangements, no matter how tempting they appear.
 We would advise staying away from applying for credit in the first place unless it is essential.

 Using Credit Cards

-This is the most significant risk of resuming your old poor financial habits.
-Avoid using credit cards altogether or at least restrict yourself from overusing them and make sure to repay them as soon as possible and on time.
+This is the most significant risk of resuming your poor financial habits.
+Avoid using credit cards altogether, or at least restrict yourself from overusing them, and make sure to repay them as soon as possible and on time.